Table of Contents

 - Built-in dynamic scalability.
 Kubernetes automatically adjusts resources based on demand.

-Think of it this way: if Testkube is going to fundamentally improve your testing workflow (and it will), spending an hour to set up a managed Kubernetes cluster is a small investment for significant returns.
+If Testkube is going to fundamentally improve your testing workflow, spending an hour to set up a managed Kubernetes cluster is a small investment for significant returns.

 Getting help

-You don't have to figure this out alone.
+You do not have to figure this out alone.
 From proof of concept to full rollout, Testkube's team can help you assess your environment, connect existing tools, and operationalize Kubernetes-based testing at your own pace.

-Whether you already have Kubernetes, are preparing to migrate, or are exploring it for the first time, there's a clear path to modern, scalable testing with Testkube.
+Whether you already have Kubernetes, are preparing to migrate, or are exploring it for the first time, there is a clear path to modern, scalable testing with Testkube.

 The bottom line